Disease & Vaccine Information

 • Pneumococcal disease is a bacterial infection caused by S. pneumoniae (Streptococcus pneumoniae).
 It is the most common cause of bacterial pneumonia and middle ear infection (otitis media) in the U.S., and is the third most frequent cause of bacterial meningitis.
 Pneumococcal bacteria are often found in the upper area of the throat behind the nose in about 5 to 90 percent of healthy individuals.
 However, when pneumococcal bacteria cause invasive infection, serious complications can lead to inflammation of the brain, blood infections, pneumonia and death.

-• Symptoms of pneumococcal infection include sudden onset of fever and fatigue, sneezing and cough with mucus and shortness of breath.
-The infection may start with a general feeling of being unwell, a low-grade fever and a cough that doesn’t include mucus before symptoms worsen.
+• Symptoms of pneumococcal infection include sudden onset of fever and fatigue, sneezing and cough with mucous and shortness of breath.
+The infection may start with a general feeling of being unwell, a low-grade fever and a cough that doesn’t include mucous before symptoms worsen.
 Symptoms of pneumococcal meningitis (brain inflammation) include stiff neck (inability to touch the chin to chest without moderate to severe pain in the back of the neck and head); headache; extreme fatigue or seizures.
 Symptoms of otitis media include a painful ear, red or swollen eardrum, fever, and irritability.

 Pneumococcal Vaccine

-• There are two types of pneumococcal vaccines licensed for use in the U.S. today: Pneumovax 23, a pneumococcal polysaccharide vaccine (PPSV23) manufactured by Merck, and Prevnar 13, a pneumococcal conjugate vaccine (PCV13) manufactured by Wyeth (Pfizer) pharmaceuticals.
-PPSV23 contains 23 strains of pneumococcal and is approved for use in adults 50 and older and in children 2 and older who are at an increased risk for pneumococcal disease.
-PCV13) vaccine contains 13 strains of pneumococcal and is approved for the prevention of otitis media and invasive disease caused by S. pneumoniae in children between 6 weeks and 5 years of age.
-It is also approved for the prevention of invasive disease caused by S. pneumoniae in children between 6 and 17 years and for the prevention of pneumonia and invasive disease caused by S. pneumoniae in adults 18 years of age and older.
+• There are five pneumococcal vaccines licensed by the U.S. Food and Drug Administration (FDA) for use in the U.S. today.
+Pneumovax 23 is a pneumococcal polysaccharide vaccine (PPSV23) manufactured by Merck and contains 23 strains of pneumococcal and is approved for use in adults 50 and older and in children two and older who are at an increased risk for pneumococcal disease.
+Prevnar 13 (PCV13) , Prevnar 20 (PCV20) and VAXNEUVANCE (PCV15) are pneumococcal conjugate vaccines and are approved for use in individuals six weeks of age and older for the prevention of invasive pneumococcal disease.
+CAPVAXIVE (PCV21) is also a pneumococcal conjugate vaccine, but approved only for adults 18 years of age and older.

-• As of April 1, 2024, there have been 385 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following vaccination with pneumococcal conjugate vaccine (PCV), including 26 deaths and 359 serious injuries.
+• As of August 1, 2024, there have been 399 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following vaccination with pneumococcal conjugate vaccine (PCV), including 26 deaths and 373 serious injuries.
 Pneumococcal polysaccharide vaccine (PPSV23) is not covered under the federal Vaccine Injury Compensation Program (VICP) and compensation for injuries and deaths related to vaccination with PPSV23 are pursued in civil court.

 Food & Drug Administration (FDA)